ojasvimukkoti/SQR--Dashboard/README.md

-Dashboard for Supplier Quality Ratios.
+Dashboard of Supplier Quality Ratios data visualizations.
 Developed at my first co-op at Amphenol PCD.